jdart1/arasan-chess/doc/BUILD.md

 on the hwloc library version 2.0 or higher.
 Note: you must have a compatible hwloc library in the library search path at runtime.

-The Arasan engine binary is named "arasanx-32", "arasanx-64", "arasanx-64-modern," or "arasanx-64-avx2," depending on the architecture and instruction set selected. "-numa" is added for a NUMA build.
+The Arasan engine binary is named "arasanx-32" or "arasanx-64," followed by the instruction set selected at build time (if specified), so for example:
+"arasanx-64-avx2-bmi2."  "-numa" is added for a NUMA build.

 Note: "make release" will build the release tarball and place it in the release subdirectory.
 This target uses a Python tool git-archive-all (https://github.com/Kentzo/git-archive-all), which needs to be installed and its path set in the Makefile (or passed to it in the variable GIT_ARCHIVE_ALL_PATH).
-And that tool calls "git archive" so "make release" needs to be run from within a git repository.
+And that tool calls "git archive," so "make release" needs to be run from within a git repository.

 "make install" will install Arasan binaries into /usr/local/bin/arasan-\<version>.